znicholls/CMIP6-json-data-citation-generator/README.md

 ### Details

 The script loads a template yaml file, which it then uses to write out the `json` files.
 An example of what this yaml file should look like is in `CMIP6-json-data-citation-generator/examples/yaml-templates/yaml-example.yml`.

+*Note:* as explained in the tutorial, you must first use the online GUI to add people and institutions before your `json` files can be used directy with the API.
+Having said that, the files may be useful in and of themselves if you need a hand from the data citation team.

+<a id="text-substitutions-in-yaml-files"></a>
+#### Text Substitutions in yaml Files

 You will notice that in that file, the `titles` field has a few strings which are wrapped in `<>`.
 Such strings can be replaced with information from the filename.
 The available substitutions are: